-Students are able to pick subjects which meet their career aspirations.
-At Post 16, we allow students to choose a wide range of subjects both academic and vocational, in numerous combinations.
-The subjects are in option blocks which are reviewed annually.
-There are a number of subjects included in numerous blocks to enable students’ flexibility in selection.
-There is a focus on progression and building aspiration.
-The students are taught to be resilient, reflective and independent to enable them to be successful lifetime learners.
+At Post 16, students are encouraged to choose from a wide range of subjects, both academic and vocational, in order to meet their future career aspirations.
+There is a focus on personal development, progression and building aspiration; students are taught to be resilient, reflective and independent to enable them to be successful lifetime learners.

-- Students are largely taught in mixed ability groupings
+- Students are taught in mixed ability groupings.

 - All lessons are 1 hour in length and there are 30 lessons per week (including twilight).
 All subjects have 5 hours per week.

-- In these meetings, schemes of work are discussed to ensure the interleaving, memorisation, challenge and cross-curricular knowledge and skills are taught
+- schemes of work contain interleaving, memorisation, challenge and that cross-curricular knowledge and skills are taught

-- Feedback from student and parent surveys as part of the annual review process.
+Staff and student voice is a part of the annual review process.